eliasmbauer/Rain-World-Rarefaction-Cell-Prop/README.md

-# Rain World Rarefaction Cell Interactjve Prop
+# Rain World Rarefaction Cell Interactive Prop

 Notice: This project is currently unfinished, and will be updated regularly until it's completion.